atveit/vci/README.md

 # vci

+## Prerequisites:
+have a working docker-compose setup (this was tested on mac), might need user/login to docker.com etc.

 ## 0. create docker-compose cluster with 1x admin, 2x stateless and 2x content nodes (tested on macos)

 ```